 What role does friction in automobiles play?
 Keep a book on the table and give it a push.
 It will move for a while deriving strength from the force of the push provided to it.
 After a while, it will come to rest.
 This is what friction is responsible for.
 The book began its motion with a forward acting force, frictional force acted in the opposite direction to bring it to a halt.
-Now this frictional force is defined as the resistance to the relative motion of two objects in contact.
-Without this frictional force that plays such a vital role in our day to day lives we would be more handicapped than many realize.
+Now, this frictional force is defined as the resistance to the relative motion of two objects in contact.
+Without this frictional force that plays such a vital role in our day-to-day lives we would be more handicapped than many realise.

 Advantages and Disadvantages of Friction in Automobiles

 The advantages of frictional force are immense, think upon the activities that indulge in daily life.
 Take walking, for example, one finds it extremely difficult to walk on a slippery road for it lacks friction.
 It is impossible to fix nails on the wall if it lacks friction, similarly writing would not be possible if there is no friction, mugs stay on the table thanks to frictional force and so much more.
 When it comes to automobiles frictional force holds enough advantages there too.

 The above figure shows a man skiing on ice.
 The force of friction acting between the ice and the sliding skis opposes the relative motion between them and thus helps in regulating it.

 Automobiles are meant for transportation or movement in other words and anytime we want to move an object, frictional force can make the job more difficult but without this friction, the movement wouldn’t even take place.
 The brakes in the vehicles help bring the automobile to a halt.
 Not only this but frictional force also helps in transmitting power from the motors and engine to other machines by making use of belts and clutches present in automobiles.

 The above figure shows the different forces that act on a car while it is in motion.